-Josh represents individuals and corporations in a wide number of matters, including business litigation cases, intellectual property disputes, and government investigations.
+Josh represents individuals and corporations in a wide number of matters, including business litigation and shareholder dispute cases,intellectual property disputes, and government investigations.

 Josh is an active volunteer at Trinity Presbyterian Church and regularly participates in a number of important areas in the life of the church.
 During the winter months, Josh also serves as an overnight host on the nights when the church provides shelter and warm meals to some of Charlotte's homeless.

 Josh grew up in Burlington, North Carolina, but his family’s roots are deep in Charlotte.
 One of his great-grandfathers, Evitt Cann Goode, was an influential builder in Charlotte, and Blake’s Drugs, owned by one of Josh’s great, great-grandfathers, John Stancil Blake, is often seen in photographs of The Square from the 1920s.
 Away from the office, Josh enjoys vacationing on the North Carolina coast, running, and writing about adventures in parenting.
 Josh is married to his law school sweetheart, Lynette, and they have three marvelous children.
 Follow Josh on Twitter at @joshdurhamlaw.

 Campbell University, JD, 1998, summa cum laude, Valedictorian; Editor-in-Chief, Campbell Law Review